5argon/arkham-starter/sveltekit/src/lib/md/campaign-reference.md

 - **Frequency** : Sets that are re-used more times throughout the campaign are grouped to the left.
 Sets that are only used a few times are grouped to the right.
 If you also order your dividers according to this, it may optimize the distance traveled between dividers when you are setting up the game.

 This is an example of flexibility of having the presentation generated from data.
 In Google Sheet, it would be difficult to make a matrix that viewer can re-sort like this.

+### Short Scenario Name

+Check "Advanced Features" to see this settings.
+Affects Matrix Tab only.
+Replace the scenario name with numbers so it takes less horizontal space for smaller phones.

 ## Matrix Tab